seanox/virtual-environment/README.md

 complete, isolated environment that can be used as a single file.

 [PortableApps.com](https://portableapps.com) and [portapps.io](
-    https://portapps.io) can be used within the virtual environment, but the project does not aim to provide an application repository or an ecosystem for portable software.
+    https://portapps.io) can be used within the workspace, but the project does not aim to provide an application repository or an ecosystem for portable software.

 ## Advantages
-- Virtual drive as a single file containing the entire environment
+- Virtual drive as a single file containing the entire workspace
 - Usable from local storage, external drives or network locations
 - Single-file structure simplifies copying, transferring and sharing
 - Snapshots and versioning supported by Windows VHD/VHDX mechanisms
-- Multiple environments attachable in parallel on the same system
+- Multiple workspaces attachable in parallel on the same system
-- Switching between environments by attaching/detaching virtual drives
+- Switching between workspaces by attaching/detaching virtual drives
 - Consistent paths with freely selectable drive letters
 - Host file system and registry usage avoided by operating inside the virtual drive